 The trend toward electric scooter use is on the rise, with urban areas looking to reduce traffic congestion and carbon emissions.
 Electric scooters are fun to ride, and shared scooter programs are quite popular.
 However, with the increased use of these motorized skateboard-like transportation devices, so comes increased accidents and property damage.
 If you have been injured as a scooter rider or by a scooter rider, you may find yourself dealing with the complexities of scooter accident liability.
-Our Butler County electric scooter accident attorney can help.
+Our Butler County electric scooter accident attorney from SMT Legal can help.

 Dangers of Electric Scooters